jwodder/doapi/docs/cli/domain.rst

     doapi-domain delete <domain> ...

 Delete domains.
+If any of the given domains do not exist, nothing is deleted.
 There is no output.

 :command:`new-record`